Financial Aid Eligibility

 Am I eligible for aid, and what kinds?

-To be eligible to receive Federal Financial Aid, you must meet each of the following requirements:
+To be eligible to receive Federal Financial Aid, students must meet each of the following requirements:

 - Have a valid Social Security number (with the exception of students from the Republic of the Marshall Islands, Federated States of Micronesia, and Republic of Palau).